 At the request of District 10 Supervisor Walton, an alternative source of funding was found for the implementation of the highest vote-getter: a service increase on the 44 O'Shaughnessy.
-With alternative funding in place, this allowed for funding of the next-highest scoring project: staffing three additional MTAP Transit Assistants on transit lines in Bayview-Hunters Point.
-Transit Assistants provide an unarmed safety presence on transit lines as well as transit wayfinding assistance, a high priority among Bayview-Hunters Point community.
+With alternative funding in place, this allowed for funding of the next-highest scoring project: staffing three additional MTAP Transit Assistants on transit lines in the Bayview.
+Transit Assistants provide an unarmed safety presence on transit lines as well as transit wayfinding assistance, a high priority among the Bayview community.
 Due to the difficulty of securing MTAP funding, this seemed like an optimal use of funds that still maintained fidelity to the public's voting preferences.